input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 ### Feedback

-Please provide any feedback or suggested changes by either raising an issue on the [cardano-tutorials repository](https://github.com/input-output-hk/cardano-tutorials) or by forking the repository and submitting a PR.
+Please provide any feedback or suggested changes to the tutorials or exercises by either raising an issue on the [cardano-tutorials repository](https://github.com/input-output-hk/cardano-tutorials) or by forking the repository and submitting a PR.

+Please provide any feedback or suggested changes on the node itself by raising an issue at the [cardano-node repository](https://github.com/input-output-hk/cardano-node).